-Lizette, along with her two older sisters and two younger brothers, attended St. Mary's School, a parochial school.
+Lizette, along with her two older sisters and two younger brothers, attended St. Mary's School, a Catholic school.
 Because of her December birthday, she began kindergarten several months after she had turned 5.
-She has fond memories of the primary grades, recalling, among other events, churning milk until it turned to butter.
+She has fond memories of the primary grades, recalling, among other events, churning milk until the milk turned to butter.
 One day, as the third-grade year was about to end, Lizette's mother stood in the hallway outside her classroom at the end of the day.
 Her teacher, Sister Josephine, and her mother had talked about Lizette's progress.
 "My Mom told me that they were going to keep me back in the third grade.
 I just broke down and started crying."
 Mom tried to be reassuring as she gently played with Lizette's bangs.
 "It's not because you're dumb," Mom said.
-"It's because you're really quiet."
+"It's because we want you to speak up, to speak out.
+Because you're really quiet."
 Lizette had no inkling that her inclination to be quiet raised a red flag.
 She thought she was on par with her peers academically.
 "I did the work; I got decent grades.
 They were just concerned with me socially."
-More than 40 years had intervened between that hallway meeting with Sister Josephine and our interview.
-"I always go back to that whenever it's time to share about your childhood or childhood experiences."
+More than 40 years intervened between that hallway meeting with Sister Josephine and our interview.
+"I always go back to that whenever it's time to share about your childhood or childhood experiences.
+I always go back to third grade.
+It was like somebody was dying-the impact of it."

 As the next year began-Lizette's second turn in third grade-she was again in Sister Josephine's class.
-Her brother, one year younger than she, was now one of her third-grade classmates.
-The friends she had developed in the primary grades moved on to fourth grade while she remained in third.
+Her brother, one year younger than she, was now one of her classmates.
+The friends she had developed in the primary grades moved on to fourth grade.
 She remembers the embarrassment she felt, the sense that her former classmates looked down on her.
 "They weren't my friends anymore," she said, her voice falling to a whisper.
 "I didn't keep any friends."

-Repeating third grade was the official consequence for not developing the social skills Lizette's teacher identified as essential for advancement to fourth grade.
+Being required to repeat third grade was the official consequence for not developing the social skills Lizette's teacher identified as essential for advancement to fourth grade.
 But there was also a consequence at home.
 As her older sisters progressed through the elementary and middle school grades, they were allowed to attend parties and school dances.
 Her younger brothers enjoyed similar privileges.
 Lizette did not.

-It was like they were keeping me back at home socially as well.
-I just couldn't understand it.
+"It was like they were keeping me back at home socially as well.
 I was repeating the grade at school.
 At home, I was being kept back also, not just at school.
-So, it was a double whammy for me.
+So, it was a double whammy for me."
 All four of her siblings earned driving privileges at age 16.
-Lizette learned to drive when she was 30, after she had married and moved to Los Angeles.
+Lizette learned to drive when she was 30, after she was married and had moved to Los Angeles.

 Being retained was not the only trauma that marked Lizette's third-grade experience.
-"We were going to Mass-Saturday afternoon Mass-my two brothers and I. We walked through St. Mary's School."
+"We were going to Saturday afternoon Mass, my two brothers and I. We walked through St. Mary's School."
 As they passed a secluded part of the school, an unfamiliar odor offended their noses.

 We looked over the little brick wall, and we saw all this trash.
-We said, "Look at all this trash!
+We said, "Look at all this trash?
 Where are all the flies coming from?"
 And then we looked, and we saw a foot, another foot, a hand; then we saw the head with the mouth open.
 And it was someone under the trash that [pauses] had expired.
 We were shocked.
 And we were really young!